slothbear/LCMax/readme.md

 ### experimental versions

 Players of other games might need a different version of Chat Charger.
+Please try the original version at the top first.

 The links below use different settings that might work better for other games.
+If you still find it doesn't work for you, please [let me know](mailto:ChatCharger@gmail.com) and send screenshots if you can.
+That helps me to see what's going on.

 #### Coral Isle